All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Digestive Adjustments

 Your digestive system has been adapting to tirzepatide's effect on gastric motility.
 By week six, most initial GI side effects have improved.
-However, the dose increase at week five may have caused a brief flare.
+But the dose increase at week five may have caused a brief flare.
 Patients who follow these guidelines tend to transition smoothly:

 • Eat four to five small meals instead of two to three large ones